-- 5.7 This plan focuses on movement around the town. - 5.8 It identifies primary roads into the town (Manchester Road, Skipton Road/Kelbrook Road) and identifies where we might improve the routes around the town square. - 5.9 A key proponent of this plan is the active travel routes, which will enhance walking and cycling routes to key destinations around the town such as the employment areas to the north and east, local schools and residential areas surrounding the town. - the location of the Leeds and Liverpool Canal, and how these active travel corridors might link to onto the canal to better connect with the town centre and employment locations here.
+- 5.7 This plan focuses on movement around the town. - 5.8 It identifies primary roads into the town (Manchester Road, Skipton Road/Kelbrook Road) and identifies where we might improve the routes around the town square. - 5.9 A key proponent of this plan is the active travel routes, which will enhance walking and cycling routes to key destinations around the town such as the employment areas to the north and east, local schools and residential areas surrounding the town. - 5.10 The plan also highlights the location of the Leeds and Liverpool Canal, and how these active travel corridors might link to onto the canal to better connect with the town centre and employment locations here.